 The Innovation Centre has a wealth of experience, knowledge, expertise and enthusiasm to ensure that businesses are successful and generate jobs and long-term sustainability.
 To guarantee success, the centre delivers in partnership with other private and public initiatives to help grow sustainable businesses that can trade internationally.

 The Innovation Centre is based in a region where all major business sectors are represented.
-One of IT Sligo’s strategic priorities is to support regional development through research, innovation and entrepreneurship.
+One of Atlantic Technological University’s strategic priorities is to support regional development through research, innovation and entrepreneurship.

 The centre strengthens the links between research, teaching and enterprise to deliver greater economic contributions and commercialisation opportunities.
-IT Sligo has a vibrant and productive research community, active in the undergraduate, postgraduate and professional research spheres with strategic research centres.
+Atlantic Technological University (ATU) – Sligo Campus has a vibrant and productive research community, active in the undergraduate, postgraduate and professional research spheres with strategic research centres.

 3,000m² of space offering 32 offices ranging in size from 11m² to 90m², four lab spaces, 20 hotdesks, reception, meeting room and conference room.